Swiss nobility: Zürich

-Schaffner, Zug
+Schaffhausen, Zug

-In the cantons of Schaffners and Zug, the political power belonged to the corporations.
-So there was not real hereditary prerogative for the governmental loads.
+In the cantons of Schaffhausen and Zug, political power belonged to the corporations, so there was no real hereditary prerogative for government positions.

-In the canton of Zug the few families who had received letters of nobility abroad are extinguished.
-The very democratic system of this canton hindered a nobility expansion.
+In the canton of Zug letters of nobility abroad awarded to a few families were extinguished.
+The very democratic system of this canton hindered expansion of the nobility.

-In the canton of Schaffner the noble families formed since the 13th century the "Herrenstube" which became during the 15th century one of the twelve corporations.
+In the canton of Schaffhausen noble families formed since the 13th century were members of the "Herrenstube", which became during the 15th century one of the twelve corporations.
 Some ancient families were extinguished and replaced in the "Herrenstube" by new families of the "integration nobility".
-In 1864 these families were maintained in their right to be buried in the "Junkernfriedhof", their last privilege.
+In 1864 these families' last privilege was their right to be buried in the "Junkernfriedhof".